Don’t Freeze the Moment

 Those are our two choices.
 And I hope you choose the first one — embrace the change.
 Embracing reality means you engage with it creatively and skillfully.
 It’s not just saying, “Oh, whatever happens, happens.”
 That’s kind of fatalistic and not helpful.
 But when you meet change with a sense of wisdom and kindness, you’re being open-hearted and curious.
 You remain inquisitive, and you inquire with openness.
 You’re accepting whatever comes your way as a good challenge and a valuable opportunity.

 If the reality of change didn’t exist, we would have no opportunity to make the most of our life.
 We would be stuck with whatever we are.
 But when we embrace the inevitability of change, it’s a way of saying yes to our beautiful life.
-Because our life exists in the changes we experience from moment to moment.
+Because our life exists in the very changes we experience from moment to moment.

 Expect the Unexpected: An Exercise